CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

   > **Note:** Perform this task in **SmartHotelHost** VM (Lab VM).

-  > **Note:** While accessing Sentinel workspace if you see an error that the page was moved to Defender portal, click on the link on the top left side of the page to access the old experience.
+  > **Note:** While accessing Sentinel workspace if you see an error that the page was moved to Defender portal, click on the link on the top left side of the page to access the old experience and refresh your browser page.

    ![](../Media/old-experience.png)